marcglasberg/fast_immutable_collections/docs/info_suggestions.md

 In the 2.0 release, we optimized memory consumption such that the only penalty for using Persistent comes at lower speed.
 Although structure sharing makes the whole thing much more effective than naive copy-it-all approach, Persistents are still slower than their mutable counterparts
-(note however, that on the other hand, some operations runs significantly faster, so it's hard to say something conclusive here).
+(note however, that on the other hand, some operations run significantly faster, so it's hard to say something conclusive here).

-Following numbers illustrate, how much slow are Persistent data structures when benchmarking either on DartVM or Dart2JS on Node
+Following numbers illustrate, how much slower are Persistent data structures when benchmarking either on DartVM or Dart2JS on Node
 (the numbers are quite independent of the structure size):

 DartVM read speed: 2 DartVM write speed: 12 (5 by using Transients) Dart2JS read speed: 3 Dart2JS write speed: 14 (6 by using Transients)

-Although the factors are quite big, the whole operation is still very fast and it probably won't be THE bottleneck which would slow down your app.
+Although the factors are quite big, the whole operation is still very fast, and it probably won't be THE bottleneck which would slow down your app.

 All production releases undergo stress testing and pass all junit tests.
-Of course you should evaluate the collections for yourself and perform your own tests before deploying the collections to production systems.
+Of course, you should evaluate the collections for yourself and perform your own tests before deploying the collections to production systems.